 - Easy Product Selection – Several important product selector tools exist online to help save you time and money.
 These selectors cover UPSs, battery upgrades and rack PDU configurators.
 The UPS selector, for example, specifies the equipment you need to protect your IT assets and recommends the right product based on your specific needs.
 The selector determines the power draw of your equipment by asking you simple questions about your system and then querying an extensive database for the UPS that will provide the best fit.
 Also, check out our SketchFab tool which provides a 3D visual product overview to simplify decision making.

-- OnDemand Education – Our White Paper app provides users with convenient on and offline access to content, a robust search engine, and up-to-date research authored by our seasoned experts.
+- OnDemand Education – Our White Papers provide users with convenient online access to content, a robust search engine, and up-to-date research authored by our seasoned experts.
 Our APC blog provides thought leadership-based insights to keep readers up to date with the industry’s fast-moving data center trends.